 However, constructing a campfire is more fun, and using a gas stove will keep you safe if you want to cook beneath your tarp.

 You won’t have to worry about being smoked out of your shelter as you enjoy huddling around those warm flames.
-If you’re still undecided, the Crua Community has compiled a list of the seven greatest camping stoves.

 How to Build a Campfire During a Rainstorm